Results

 As MGEF scholarship students graduate from colleges and universities, they are demonstrating to the Maasai community the greater economic value of educating a daughter rather than marrying her off for a one-time dowry.
 MGEF alumni are, by their example, are role models to younger girls.
 They are also changing the way people think about educating girls, and that change is resulting in more girls being enrolled in school.

-• 160 active students in 2024 – 34 primary, 66 secondary, 2 vocational, 56 post-secondary and 2 pending sport-secondary waiting for acceptance to an institution of higher learning
+• 186 active students in 2026 – 30 primary, 25 junior secondary, 59 senior secondary, 3 vocational, 55 post-secondary and 14 pending sport-secondary waiting for acceptance to an institution of higher learning

 • 29 students have earned their certificates from universities or technical schools